Cumulo-pro/cumulo-horcrux/docs/metrics-dashboard.md

 `signer_sentry_connect_tries`

 Number of consecutive TCP connection attempts from a cosigner to a specific sentry node.
 Resets to 0 after a successful connection.
-A sustained high value indicates the cosigner cannot reach that sentry — check firewall rules and sentry availability.
+A sustained high value indicates the cosigner cannot reach that sentry, check firewall rules and sentry availability.

 The dashboard shows per cosigner per sentry: `{{instance}} → {{node}}`.